 - Listen with attention to detail and recall sounds with increasing aural memory use and understand staff and other musical notations

 Appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians develop an understanding of the history of music

 Every week the music leader and specialist music teacher conduct a singing assembly.
 From spring term this also includes Reception.
 Children learn and sing new songs together as well develop new singing techniques.

-Throughout the year we have many different occasions and events that incorporate music such as One World week, Black History day, Christmas Carol service, Nativity plays, Shine week, Harvest Festival and class assemblies.
+Throughout the year we have many different occasions and events that incorporate music such as Young Voices, One World week, Black History day, Christmas Carol service, Nativity plays, Shine Week, Harvest Festival and class assemblies.
 We often invite external agencies into school to share a range of different music with the children.

 Musical Instrument Tuition

 Children are offered the opportunity to study the violin with a peripatetic teacher.
 In KS2, pupils have the opportunity to learn to play keyboard, woodwind, brass, string instruments and form part of the school orchestra and choir.
 Lessons are offered to a limited number of children and places are allocated through an auditions process.
 Lessons take place once a week during the day.
 These children also have the opportunity to participate in assemblies as well as concerts that parents/carers are invited to attend.

 Teachers formatively assess children’s learning in music through informal judgments and observation during lessons.
 On completion of any written work, the teacher marks the work and will make comments in accordance with the marking policy.

 In the Early Years Foundation Stage, children are assessed against the Early Learning Goals for Expressive Arts and Design.